iturdikulov/notes/psychology.md

 ---
-title: Psychology
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Psychology

 > Psychology is the [[science|scientific]] study of mind and
 > behavior in humans and non-humans.
 Psychology includes the study of conscious